keboola/developers-docs/extend/generic-extractor/configuration/config/index.md

 compatibility level is **3**.
 The `compatLevel` setting is intended only to ease updates and migrations, never use it in new configurations (any version of old behavior is considered unsupported).

+**Note:** When a Level is introduced, the following will happen:

+- Configurations that explicitly specify `compatLevel` or that have never been run will stay unchanged.
-**Note:** Configurations which were already run, use the legacy ([Level 1](#level-1)) JSON parser.
-This is displayed in events as the following warning: `Using legacy JSON parser, because it is in configuration state.`
+- Configurations that have been run will be automatically modified to use `compatLevel: 1`.
+This means that they will use the legacy (Level 1) JSON parser, and you will see the following warning in events: `Using legacy JSON parser because it is in configuration state.`

 ### Level 2
 Level 2 has different behavior in [`responseFilter`](/extend/generic-extractor/configuration/config/jobs/#response-filter) handling.